 Same- or next-day swap

-We haul your full roll-off container to the staging pad and drop an empty one in the same spot—no loading hour lost for your crew.
+We haul a full container and drop an empty on the same pad so the crew keeps loading without a lost hour.

 Step 3